torchipeppo/p3-clock-for-cinnamon/custom_compendium/README.md

 The closest reproduction of the HUD from the game Persona 3 that OFL fonts (and standard emoji) allow, referencing the inspiration of this whole endavor.

+You may also be interested in one of the first three color schemes:
+"Blue", "Pink" and "Green".

 Instrument Sans, Onest and Geist are available on Google Fonts.
 Onest and Geist can be used in place of each other if you want a more cohesive style or less fonts to download.